 Here’s how student self-reflection at Savanna High School helped launch a new learning culture throughout AUSHD and became a new model for the district to benchmark how well students are gaining key skills.

-Step 1: defining what students really need to know
+Defining what students really need to know

 Before the self-reflection approach got off the ground, Savanna High School had gone through a process of figuring out school identity.
 They got the entire school community involved in deciding what the school stands for.
 With this vision firmly established, they turned to defining student learning capacities (SLCs).